mattchley/learningComputer/Problems/Stack problem 1-Valid Parentheses.md

 4. an obj/hash will be used if the opposite parentheses match
 5. As we iterate through the loop is the stack ends up empty we have valid parentheses if not it is invalid.
 ## Notes
-The flow that occurs with "([])"
+The flow that occurs with "({})"
 	1. The loop grabs "(" and the stack is empty
 	2. Object.values is looking for a corresponding closing parenthesis so we move to next block
-	3. In the second block we check that the stack might have the
+	3. In the second block we check that the stack might have the parenthesis to pop but it doesn't
+	4. The loop grabs "{" and the stack is empty and repeats steps 2 & 3
+	5.